 How could functional neurology massage become well-accepted when its parent field is controversial?

 Our 2012 Functional Neurology for Bodyworkers class was taught by a Board-Certified Chiropractic Functional Neurologist (CFN), Dr. Paul Thomas, (American Functional Neurology Society), graduate of the Carrick Institute.
 Like other CFNs, Dr. Thomas trained in a rigorous three year graduate program after completing his chiropractic studies.

 CFNs often have 3 to 6 month wait lists.
 Their patients may rave about the benefits they receive, but there is still controversy in this field.
 Functional neurology is not widely recognized–certainly not as a massage therapy specialty, and sometimes not even as a chiropractic specialty.

 The founder of Chiropractic Functional Neurology, Dr. Frederick (“Ted”) Carrick, treats hard-to-treat cases where there is often little hope offered: sports head injuries, especially vestibular concussions; traumatic brain injury; ADHD; brain imbalances that show as emotional issues or depression; and autism.
 He uses sophisticated technology as well as some of the basic neuro assessment techniques we learned in the Functional Neurology for Bodyworkers class.

 Dr. Ted Carrick gained notoriety for successfully treating a very popular Canadian hockey player, Sidney Crosby.
 After a double concussion in Jan, 2011, Crosby’s medical doctors had given him the best rehabilitation medical science could offer.
 It wasn’t enough for him to return to playing hockey 8 months later.
 So he started working with Dr. Carrick.
 When he returned to the rough game and suffered concussion symptoms again, Dr. Carrick’s treatment allowed him to resume playing.
 And he has continued.
-Below is a sampling of links: A Nightline news show on Dr. Carrick’s treatment of Crosby, an ABC news show about Dr. Carrick, and a Canadian sports hockey article with quotes from Crosby about his concussion.
+Below is a sampling of links: A Nightline news show on Dr. Carrick’s treatment of Crosby, an ABC news show about Dr. Carrick, and a Huffington Post article about how Cosby’s experience may affect sports concussion treatment.